Skip to main content

 Book a horse carriage if:

-For most first-time visitors who want to actually see Central Park, a pedicab tour covers more ground at lower cost with a guide included.
-For visitors who want a specific romantic vibe — champagne in a carriage, horse hooves on cobblestone — that product is real and worth seeking out.
+For most first-time visitors who want to see Central Park, a pedicab tour covers more ground at lower cost with a guide and photos included.
+For visitors who want a specific romantic vibe — horse hooves on cobblestone, a formal carriage ride — that product is real and worth seeking out while it remains available.

 If a pedicab tour is what you're looking for: Fixed prices, confirmed booking, licensed NYC drivers, meet at 59th St & 6th Ave.